amandamarkee/spidroins/aarg_assembly.md

 /home/amarkee/nas5/Aarg_B1/hifi_reads
 /home/amarkee/nas5/Aarg_G2/hifi_reads

+# raw data directory on fulton
+/home/fslcollab384/compute/genomics_workshop/aarg_g2
+/home/fslcollab384/compute/genomics_workshop/aarg_vk1

+# working directory for all haplotype assemblies on huxley
+/home/amarkee/nas4/aargentata_genome/assemblies/haplotype_asm

-# working directory for assemblies
+# working directory for all primary assemblies on huxley
 /home/amarkee/nas4/aargentata_genome/assemblies/primary_asm
 ```

-I use the following script on Huxley to convert files using bedtools, changing file path locations for each of the 5 genomes.
+I use the following script on Huxley to convert .bam to .fastq files using bedtools, changing file path locations for each of the 5 genomes.
+We do this because the PacBio assembler hifiasm requires a fastq file for input.
 Note: in the future, I'll transform this into a cleaner environmental variable script:
 ```
 #!/bin/bash
 #PBS -V